beanvalidation/beanvalidation.org/tck/index.md

 Bean Validation 2.0 (JSR 380) is currently under development.

 The TCK for Bean Validation 2.0 can be found [here](/2.0/tck/).
-It is still in alpha stage.
+It has been submitted for the Final Approval Ballot.

 ## Bean Validation 1.1